cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-2.rst

 Step 1.
 Prepare hardware
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
+For this part of the lab, you only need to use one arm.
+The other arm will come in handy for the full Pupper build.
+#.
 Set the controller for the base actuactor of the robot arm to 1 (1 blink).
 #.
 Set the controller for the shoulder actuactor of the robot arm to 2 (2 blinks).
 #.
 Set the controller for the elbow actuactor of the robot arm to 3 (3 blinks).